Nobody is perfect and we all make mistakes – particularly with our first goldfish tank and our very first fish.

 Goldfish don’t have stomachs, which means that food passes through their bodies very quickly.
 All of this waste can pollute your goldfish’s tank water.

 And as if that’s not enough, goldfish will continue eating as long as there is food available, without ever getting full-up.
-Because of this, you should feed your goldfish a few very small meals per day, rather than giving them a lot of food at once.
+Because of this, you should be careful how often you feed your goldfish.

 Too much food at once can cause constipation and swimming problems.
 Read more…

 Generally, you should change some of your goldfish’s water once per week.
-Use a test kit that measures ammonia (such as this one) and one that measures nitrite and nitrate (such as this one) to keep an eye on your water parameters.
-Do larger and more frequent water changes if you see spikes in ammonia or nitrite.
+Use a test kit to keep an eye on your water parameters and do larger and more frequent water changes if you see spikes in ammonia or nitrite.
 Read more…

 Mistake #6: Changing too much tank water at once